-Due to the V-Cableway and the Rothenegg station, travel times will be reduced for passengers.
+Due to the V-Cableway and station Grindelwald Terminal of the BOB, travel times will be reduced for passengers.
 The BOB, WAB and JB are optimally adapted to demand and the latest technology.
 The V-Cableway operational concept shows how the future flow of pedestrian traffic and transport of goods will be realized.

 The operational concept ensures optimal connections between the BOB, the V-Cableway, the WAB and the JB.
 A quarter-hour timetable window for the V-Cableway ensures streamlined transfers between cable cars and trains.
-Thanks to the V-Cableway, the Rothenegg station and JB Premium, travel times within the Jungfrau Region will be significantly reduced.
+Thanks to the V-Cableway, the station Grindelwald Terminal of the BOB and JB Premium, travel times within the Jungfrau Region will be significantly reduced.

 The Bernese Oberland Railway runs every half hour throughout the year during the operating hours of the Eigerexpress.
 Six new multiple units and three new low-floor railcars have been in operation since 2017.
 Thus, the BOB to Grindelwald can offer around 900 seats and the one to Lauterbrunnen around 580 seats per hour.